-You can also shadow an attorney on a case in the following practice areas: Divorce, Bankruptcy, Guardianships, Estate Planning, Adoption, Nonprofit business needs. \If you are interested in this, Maggie will take down your information and contact you when the next case comes in.
-This is highly dependent on client need at any given time
+You can also shadow an attorney on a case in the following practice areas: Divorce, Bankruptcy, Guardianships, Estate Planning, Adoption, Nonprofit business needs.

+If you are interested in this, please contact Maggie Humphrey at mhumprhey@toledobar.org and she will take down your information and contact you when the next case comes in.
+This is highly dependent on client need at any given time.